 - Ported Skyrim to Nintendo Switch

 That Switch port in particular demonstrates the studio's ability to handle remaster and port work at a high level.
-The key here is that Iron Galaxy already knows these worlds, these engines, and these franchises intimately.
+Iron Galaxy already knows these worlds, these engines, and these franchises intimately.
+The studio has not responded to requests for comment.

 Why This Matters for Fallout Fans